IDLabResearch/Git2PROV/README.md

 #Installation

 Make sure you have node.js and git installed and in the system PATH variable.

-Then you need to run the following commands:
+Then, run:
 ```
-	npm install express
-	npm install n3
-	npm install http-proxy
+[sudo] npm install -g git2prov
 ```

-##Running Locally
+## Converting a repository
+To convert a single repository, run:

+    bin/git2prov git_url [serialization]

+For example:

+    bin/git2prov git@github.com:RubenVerborgh/N3.js.git PROV-JSON

+## Running the server
-To execute, use the following command:
+To run the server, use the following command:

-    node bin/git2prov-server [port number, for example 8905]
+    git2prov-server [port]

+For example:

+    git2prov-server 8905

 Then go to your browser and enter the following url: http://localhost:8905/